subh83/DOSL/README.md

 *******************************************************************************

-Output from example program `map2d_PathPlanning` showing the progress of A* search algorithm in finding shortest path in an 8-connected grid graph and Euclidean heuristic function (requires OpenCV):
+Output from example program `map2d_PathPlanning` showing the progress of A* search algorithm in finding shortest path in an 8-connected grid graph and using an Euclidean heuristic function (requires OpenCV):

 <p align="center"><table border=0 width=100%>
  <tr>